Deving789/NBA_Final-Project/README.md

 -----
 #### 3. Machine Learning Model

-Team members present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:
+Team presents a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:

 ✓ Takes in data in from the provisional database (upload csv to python)

 ✓ Outputs label(s) for input data (create dataframe(s))

+The team also has [simple machine learning model](https://github.com/Deving789/NBA_Final-Project/blob/main/Resampling.ipynb)

 -------
 #### 4. Database

-Team members present a provisional database that stands in for the final database and accomplishes the following:
+Team presents a provisional database that stands in for the final database and accomplishes the following:

 ✓ Sample data that mimics the expected final database structure or schema

 ✓ Draft machine learning module is connected to the provisional database